How to Start a Property Management Company in Illinois

 • Inclusion of a hold harmless clause, which legally absolves one or both parties from liabilities in case of injuries or damages incurred during the contract period.

-• Termination clause, outlining conditions under which either party can terminate the contract with or without penalties.
+• Termination clause, outlining conditions under which either party can terminate the contract with or without penalties, a key consideration for all property managers.

 Step 3: Create a Business Plan and Scalable Structure for Your Illinois Real Estate Management Business